iommirocks/iommi/docs/philosophy.rst

 To accomplish this we:

-- don't override use object oriented style overriding, instead preferring `refining <https://kodare.net/2018/06/25/refinableobject-object-orientation-refined.html>`_
+- don't override using standard object oriented overriding, instead preferring `refining <https://kodare.net/2018/06/25/refinableobject-object-orientation-refined.html>`_
 - show you the valid values when you supply an invalid one, one per line and in alphabetical order
 - detect common mistakes we've made and have helpful error messages telling you what to do or why you can't do that thing